Geography of Australian rules football: New world governing body ant international matches:1995-2002

+Boom in North America, Oceania and Asia: 2002-2010

+In recent years, the game has grown particularly strongly in Papua New Guinea and New Zealand.

 In 2004, a volunteer group known as World Footy News began documenting the growth of Australian football internationally through their website, becoming a major source of international football news, and for the first time providing a source of detailed coverage for the International Cups (2005 and 2008).
 Its website states that it "was created to foster awareness of Australian Football around the globe and to aid communication between clubs, leagues and individuals playing and supporting Aussie Rules".
 At various times between 2004 and 2007, other regularly updated sources included OziRulzGlobal, Fourth Quarter, and with slowly improving quantity, an International Leagues section of the AFL website.

 In 2005, after eight years of growing domestic competition, the South African government declared Australian Football to be the sport for "the new South Africa", injecting government funding into the sport.

 In 2006, Pakistan, Indonesia, Catalonia, Croatia, Norway, Bermuda and East Timor joined the list of playing nations.

 On 3 July 2006, the AFL announced that it had formed an International Development Committee to support overseas leagues.
 The AFL hopes to develop the game in other countries to the point where Australian football is played at an international level by top-quality sides from around the world.
 The AFL plans to host the International Cup regularly every three or four years, beginning in 2008, the 150th anniversary of the code.
 Following the AFL's interest in the internationalisation of the game, coverage in the Australian media grew substantially.